xml94/SCIT/README.md

         ├── 000473_mask0_bd11.jpg
 ```
 Please notice the alignment of the file names
+Please see the dataset examples for health and powder in datasets/tomato_seg

 ## Train
 * must utilze the mask or instance segmentation